 The Eiffel Hall, which was large enough to repair up to 96 huge steam locomotives at a time, will house a restaurant (in a vintage railway car made of teak), where guests can marvel at the legendary No. 327.141 Hungarian steam locomotive in the atrium and the No. 006 “Biatorbágy” steam locomotive of the 301 series in the park.
 There will also be a costume rental shop and a visitor centre.
 The training centre for the Opera will be established here too, comprising the Opera Studio, the Opera Music School and the Opera Education Centre.
 The production studios will also function as a practical training centre, as we would like to train future generations of professionals in the ways of theatre production ourselves.
 We also plan to use the increased capacity in scene and costume preparations to take on orders.

-A car park with a capacity for 200 vehicles will be built next to a three-hectare park where the famous viticulturist Károly Bakonyi’s grapes will grow together with Gergely Márk’s roses.
-A playground will be built surrounded by the halls, which will operate in a spirit of environmental awareness.
+A car park with a capacity for 200 vehicles was built next to a three-hectare park named after Zoltán Kodály and inaugurated during a spectacular open-air gala on 19 August 2020, where the famous viticulturist Károly Bakonyi’s grapes will grow together with Gergely Márk’s roses.
+A playground was also constructed surrounded by the halls, which will operate in a spirit of environmental awareness.